jslater89/shooting-sports-analyst/README-Elo.md

 * **Export to file**: export the current settings to a file which can be shared between users.
 * **Import from file**: import settings from a file.
 * **Save/load**: save or load a project from the application's internal storage.
-* **Enter aliases**: add aliases for shooters whose names and member numbers both change.
-The engine attempts to detect member number changes (i.e., if people change to a lifetime membership), but can only do so if a shooter's name is the same both when he first appears in the dataset, and when his member number changes.
-For example, Max Michel entered his name as 'Max Michel Jr.' in 2020, started entering his name as 'Max Michel' in early 2021, and bought a lifetime membership in late 2021.
-Because his name changed before he bought his lifetime membership, an alias is required.
+* **Hide shooters**: enter a list of shooters who will be used for ratings, but not displayed.
+This can be used to hide traveling shooters at major matches from local ratings.
+* **Fix data entry errors**: provide corrections for incorrectly-entered member numbers.
+* **Map member numbers**: define pairs of member numbers that map to the same shooter, in the event that automatic member number mapping fails.
+* **Number mapping blacklist**: define pairs of member numbers that should not be mapped together, in the event that two shooters share the same name and are caught by the member number mapper.
-* **Member whitelist**: whitelist members from reshoot detection.
-If a member number is present on this list, the associated member will be included in match results if his name ends in '2' or '3'.
+* **Member whitelist**: define member numbers that will be included in the ratings even if their shooters fail validation in some way.
+(Most commonly, this happens when a shooter who enters a match twice enters a name ending in '2', or analogous cases.)

 ### Ratings Screen
 Ratings are displayed in descending order of Elo.
 The tabs at the top of the screen select